 - Citizenship: U.S. citizen or U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands

 - GPA: No specific minimum, but must be competitive for admission to relevant graduate programs in the candidate's field of study.

 - Demonstrate superior standards of intellectual ability, scholastic achievement and personal promise during their undergraduate career.

 - Plan to enter a research-focused master’s or doctoral program in the arts, humanities or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience should not apply for a Beinecke Scholarship.

 - Have a documented history of receiving need-based financial aid.

 To be eligible for a Beinecke Scholarship, the applicant must be nominated by Davidson College.
 Davidson Beinecke candidates must apply to Davidson first to be considered for nomination, followed by the official Beinecke process if nominated.
 The Beinecke Scholarship will not consider direct applications.

-The 2019-2020 campus nomination application process will be outlined on Handshake (login required) in fall 2019.
-Interested candidates are strongly encouraged to contact Gaylena Merritt, Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+The 2020-2021 campus nomination application process will be outlined on Handshake (login required) in fall 2020.
+Interested candidates are strongly encouraged to contact Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.

 Recent Davidson Beinecke Scholars